anas-kazay/Blog-App/README.md

 # Blog-App

-<h3>Blog App using nodeJs for the backend, and React & talwind for the front end</h3>
+<h3>Blog App using nodeJs for the backend, and React & tailwind for the front end</h3>

 <h2>Some images of the website interfaces</h2>